coleww/int-2-freq/README.md

 index can be positive or negative tonic can be :A0 => :C8
-:minor :major :pentMaj :pentMin :blues
+:minor :major :pent-maj :pent-min :blues

 returns nil if it don't know what to do.